What Is The 2-Year-Old Sleep Regression and Can I Stop It?

 Sources:

-“Important Milestones: Your Child By Two Years”, The CDC
+CDC, “Important Milestones: Your Child By Two Years”

-“Nighttime sleep-wake patterns and self-soothing from birth to one year of age: a longitudinal intervention study,” Journal of Child Psychology and Psychiatry
+Journal of Child Psychology and Psychiatry, “Nighttime sleep-wake patterns and self-soothing from birth to one year of age: a longitudinal intervention study”

-“Infant Sleep Regression: What Parents Need To Know,” The Cleveland Clinic
+The Cleveland Clinic, “Infant Sleep Regression: What Parents Need To Know”

-“Exploring Toddler Sleep Disparities Using Spatial Analytic Methods,” Yale University.
+Yale University, “Exploring Toddler Sleep Disparities Using Spatial Analytic Methods”

 Thank you!
 Your submission has been received!